Judge rules Trump executive order targeting law firm Perkins Coie is unconstitutional

 While four firms have sought to fight Mr. Trump's executive orders targeting them in court, at least nine others have reached agreements with the White House to avoid being penalized by the president.
 The deals, announced by Mr. Trump on social media, include commitments to provide between $40 million and $125 million in pro bono legal work.

-"If the founding history of this country is any guide, those who stood up in court to vindicate constitutional rights and, by so doing, served to promote the rule of law, will be the models lauded when this period of American history is written," she wrote.
+"If the founding history of this country is any guide, those who stood up in court to vindicate constitutional rights and, by so doing, served to promote the rule of law, will be the models lauded when this period of American history is written," she wrote in a footnote.

-Appointed by former President Barack Obama, Howell said the executive order targeting Perkins Coie "stigmatizes and penalizes" the firm and its employees — from partners to attorneys to mailroom attendants — because of its past and current representation of clients that take positions that the president disfavors.
+Appointed by former President Barack Obama, Howell said the executive order targeting Perkins Coie "stigmatizes and penalizes" the firm and its employees — from partners to attorneys to mail room attendants — because of its past and current representation of clients who take positions that the president dislikes.

+Perkins Coie, Howell wrote, is neither employed by the government nor a contractor with it, but is instead a "law firm representing some clients disliked by the president, engaging in some litigation seeking results disliked by the president, and operating its business, in part, in a manner disliked by the president."

 She said the case "presents an unprecedented attack" on the principles of the American judicial system.